-• 200,000 tons of stone was used to construct the building.
+• 200,000 tons of stone were used in the building’s construction.

-• Immortality defeating Time (1900), you will see by the Champs-Élysées;
+• Immortality defeating Time (1900), on the Champs-Élysées side;

 • Harmony triumphing over Discord (1900), located by the Seine.